realA10001986/Dash-Gauges/README.md

 In order to access the Dash Gauges' Config Portal in your car, connect your handheld or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://gauges.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the Dash Gauges' IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).

-This "car setup" can also be used in a home setup with no local WiFi network present.
+This "car setup" can also be used in a  setup with no local WiFi network present.

 ### Door Switches